robertoshimizu/flutter_state_management/README.md

 * if the authentication state was **AuthenticationFailure**, the user might see a login form.

 It's critical to identify what the different states are going to be before diving into the implementation.

+The equatable package is used in order to be able to compare two instances of AuthenticationState.
+By default, == returns true only if the two objects are the same instance.

 ## Authentication Events